KevsterAmp/PUPSIS-Schedule-Exporter/img/README.md

 ## Firefox
 > **Important:**
-Due to [Mozilla's policy](https://extensionworkshop.com/documentation/publish/add-on-policies/), we're unable to publish this extension on Mozilla Add-ons (AMO).
-As a workaround, Firefox users can install the extension as a **temporary add-on** to run it.
+Due to [Mozilla's policy](https://extensionworkshop.com/documentation/publish/add-on-policies/), this extension cannot be published on the Mozilla Web Store (AMO).
+However, Firefox users can still use the extension by installing it as a **temporary add-on**.

 #### 1. Click the "**"Releases"**" button on this repository and then download the file with "**.xpi**"